andersonopt/website/content/solutions/ao-energy-market.md

 ### AO Energy Markets

-#### Quickly understand interconnection considerations and the financial viability of a site, so you can focus on the right projects sooner.
+#### Quickly understand the financial viability of a site, so you can focus on the right projects sooner.

 Test different grid simulations and adjust assumptions to understand key considerations, including: basis risk, pricing, congestion, and overall financial viability of a site.